-A balance transfer is a popular debt relief strategy to help you get on top of outstanding balances.
-By moving your debts to a new credit card with a zero percent introductory APR period, you can give yourself the breathing room you need to pay off your debt once and for all, or at least knock off a good chunk of it.
+A balance transfer is a popular debt relief strategy that can help you get on top of outstanding balances.
+By moving your debts to a new credit card with a zero percent introductory APR period, you can give yourself the breathing room needed to pay off debt once and for all — or at least knock off a good chunk of it.

-For cases where you’re looking to move a large balance, look for a card with a high credit limit and an extended introductory zero percent APR period to give yourself time to pay off your debt before interest charges come into play.
-Here are a couple of our top picks:
+For cases where you’re looking to move a large balance, look for a credit card with a high credit limit — though this aspect of cards isn’t always readily displayed by issuers — and an extended introductory zero percent APR period.

 How much debt can you transfer?

-It’s important to note that your fee is often considered a part of your transferable balance, making your ‘true’ limit slightly lower than you may have expected.
-Read through your credit card agreement or talk to your credit card issuer in order to find your limit and start strategizing.
+It’s important to note that the balance transfer fee is often considered a part of your transferable balance, making your “true” limit slightly lower than you may have expected.
+Be sure to read through your credit card agreement or talk to your issuer to determine if and how the balance transfer fee affects your limit.

 How many credit card accounts can you consolidate?

-Depending on your provider, you may be able to transfer debt from two to three accounts over to your new balance transfer card.
-However, if you have widespread debt don’t try to open up multiple balance transfer cards to circumvent this limit; doing so will cause multiple hard inquiries and hurt your credit score.
+You may be able to transfer debt from two to three accounts over to your new balance transfer card.
+However, if you have widespread debt, don’t try to open up multiple balance transfer cards to circumvent this limit; doing so leads to multiple hard inquiries on your credit report and may hurt your credit score.

 In most cases, you’ll only be able to transfer credit card debt when executing a balance transfer.
 Some options are more flexible, offering ways to consolidate auto loans and other categories of debt.